MicrosoftDocs/Advertising-docs/BingAds/reporting-service/adgroupreportscope.md

 ---
-title: AdGroupReportScope Data Object ms.service: bing-ads-reporting-service ms.topic: article
+title: AdGroupReportScope Data Object - Reporting ms.service: bing-ads-reporting-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an ad group to include in the report.
 ---
-# AdGroupReportScope Data Object
+# AdGroupReportScope Data Object - Reporting
 Defines an ad group to include in the report.

 ## Syntax